rojenzaman/fortune-anarsizm/README.md

-BLAG Fortune
+Kara Terminal (fortune-anarsizm)
 ============
-This is my repository for my ongoing project to have English language political fortunes in BLAG.
+This is a project to have Turkish-speaking political fortunes in unix.
+This project forked for Turkish speakers from [Blag Fortune](https://notabug.org/PangolinTurtle/BLAG-fortune).

 Requirements
 ------------
 All you need is fortune mod.
 On Debian-based systems:

     $ sudo apt-get install fortune-mod

+On Fedora-based systems:
+    $ sudo dnf install fortune-mod

 Installation
 ------------